ronisarkarexe/React-router-project/README.md

 Live link: https://upbeat-jang-4060b2.netlify.app/

-I am develop this simple project is to get leauges information of any Leauge Club.
+I am develop this simple project is to get leagues information of any League Club.
 This project is about an demo testing api of The sports DB Api.
 My Api practice Project.